tejjj02/locationInfo/README.md

 # Weather & Places Explorer

-This project is a simple web application that allows users to explore weather information and images of different locations.
+This project is a simple front-end web application that allows users to explore weather information and images of different locations.
 Users can enter a city or country name to get the current weather data and view related images.

 ## Project Structure